First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: Experimental Setup

 \subsection{The Septentrio Mosaic X-5 Receiver}

-The Septentrio Mosaic X-5 development kit and receiver is a commercially available GNSS receiver.
-The Septentrio Mosaic-X5 module is seen in Figure \ref{fig:septentrio} on top of the development kit itself.
-There are an array of ways to connect to the receiver including micro-USB, ethernet, and serial ports.
+The Septentrio Mosaic X-5 development kit and receiver are a commercially available GNSS receiver.
+The Septentrio Mosaic-X5 module is seen in Figure~\ref{fig:septentrio} on top of the development kit itself.
+The receiver supports multiple connection interfaces, such as micro-USB, Ethernet, and serial ports.
 We collected data with a PC attached via micro-USB while the receiver is connected to the RF output of the D3A.
-We used a 3 dB attenuator between the output of the D3A signal and the Septentrio receiver to attenuate the RF output.
+We inserted a 3 dB attenuator between the D3A output and the receiver input to reduce the signal level.
 There is also a bandpass filter that acts as a DC block for the 5V usually used to power the active GNSS antenna.
 The Mosaic X-5 has 448 hardware channels and supports simultaneous tracking of all publicly available and visible satellite signals.
 It is often updated to include new frequencies and satellites.
 GNSS receivers work by correlating all potential satellite template signals with the actual received signals at different time delays using matched filtering.
 This allows the receiver to detect, acquire, and track all visible GNSS satellites even in noisy environments.

 Septentrio reports a horizontal and vertical accuracy of 0.6 cm and 1 cm, respectively, or approximately 30 picoseconds.
 This does not have an impact on beam mapping but could be important if GNSS is used as a phase/time calibrator.
-More relevantly, Septentrio lists a resolution for $C/N_0$ measurements of $0.03125~\rm db-Hz$.They also report less than 45 seconds to a satellite lock after turning the module on, which is consistent with our observations in this study.
+More relevantly, Septentrio lists a resolution for $C/N_0$ measurements of $0.03125~\rm dB-Hz$.
+They also report less than 45 seconds to a satellite lock after turning the module on, which is consistent with our observations in this study.
 Septentrio also includes a suite of tools to analyze the GNSS data, namely \href{https://www.septentrio.com/en/products/software/rxtools}{RxTools}, which we use to extract GNSS power, position and satellite names in our own beam mapping analysis.
 We use the GNSS measurements from the SBF (Septentrio Binary Format) files.